- ORDER: Passeriformes

 - Cool Facts

-- The oldest recorded Lark Sparrow was a male, and at least 9 years, 1 month old when he was recaptured and rereleased during banding operations in New Mexico.
+- The oldest recorded Lark Sparrow was a male and at least 9 years, 11 months old.